TomascpMarques/dynamic-querys-go/readme.md

 Since DynamicQuerysGo is based arround a custom request schema (like in graph), conssider the following:

-1. Any form of rquest authentication, should be implemented by the user, the idea is to use JWT, but the auth fiedl only takes strings
+1. Any form of rquest authentication, should be implemented by the user, the idea is to use JWT, keep in mind that the auth fiedl only takes strings

 1. The beginning of the request sholud have the `action:` keyword, other wise the no functions will be called, and the action body will not be parssed.